Back to Living Real Change

 This is one of our favorite patient success stories where use of the ECMO heart-lung machine helped save a teenager’s life.
 In 2009, Piedmont was one of the first hospitals to use this life-saving therapy, and we remain one of the few to use ECMO today.

 Scott Dolezal could have been anywhere when his heart stopped in August 2009.
-But the then-17-year-old happened to be alone in the woods, finishing the final half mile of a high school cross country race.
+But the then-17-year-old happened to be alone in the woods, finishing the final half mile of a high school cross-country race.
 “When Scott was a week old, he had cardiac surgery to correct a rare, congenital heart defect,” says Lucy Mueller, Scott’s mother.
 “Ever since then, we’ve had annual follow-up visits with a pediatric cardiologist.”

-As Scott’s heart grew and naturally rotated, his coronary artery gradually kinked and became pinched between large vessels that stretch with blood every time he exercised.
+As Scott’s heart grew and naturally rotated, his coronary artery gradually kinked and became pinched between large vessels that stretched with blood every time he exercised.
 At any time, too much of a kink would reduce the amount of blood supply to his heart and could lead to a heart attack or sudden death.
-“We’ve always known he had a risk,” says Lucy Mueller, “but every year he was cleared to continue playing sports.
+“We’ve always known he had a risk,” Lucy Mueller says, “but every year he was cleared to continue playing sports.
 I was so happy when they started putting AEDs (automatic external defibrillators) in schools because I’ve always had that worry in the back of my mind.
 I just never thought it would happen.”

 Alone in the woods, Scott’s risk became reality.
 He had a cardiac arrest, lost his balance and tumbled into a ravine that snaked along the running trail.
 Luckily, just moments before, a school groundskeeper decided to bypass spectators crowding his path by making a detour through the woods.
 He carefully passed a healthy-looking, steady runner and continued on.